 Figure out your unexpected expenses and decide accordingly.

 Don’t use the same savings account you use for your general cash.
 Also, don’t touch your emergency fund account.
-Open a new account which is solely focused for rainy day problems.
+Open a new account that is solely focused on rainy-day problems.

 Just because your rainy day fund isn’t that big an amount, don’t try to fill it up at once.
 Take it easy and slowly fill up your account.

 If you go too fast you might just spend that money too fast thinking that you can fill it up later (again).
 For example, if you’ve decided to save 100, divide it into 5 portions.

 5. Build A Saving Habit

 Building a rainy day account is essential, but it’s more than building a savings account with money in it to secure your future.